touche-webis-de/touche-code/clef24/human-value-detection/random-baseline-tira/README.md

 [Hugging Face Hub](https://huggingface.co/models)
 we provided a simple
 [download script](models/download_model_files.py)
-which can also be used in Github actions for automated image build and deploy.
+which can also be used in GitHub actions for automated image build and deploy.
 ```bash
 python3 models/download_model_files.py -f models/model_downloads.jsonl
 ```